 4. Exercise Regularly

-The harmful activities of free radicals can cause your skin to age.
+The harmful activities of free radicalsi XExtremely unstable and reactive atoms that cause cell damage, resulting in inflammation, diseases, and aging signs. can cause your skin to age.
 By following a healthy lifestyle and indulging in physical exercise regularly, you can prevent the free radicals from impacting your skin (11).

 5. Eat A Balanced Diet